 3 Tips for using video in your sales cycle

 It has to be easy – There are so many sales tools out there that you can purchase, but if it’s not easy for people to use, it’ll ultimately fall by the wayside.
-The good news is tools like Vidyard GoVideo are so simple to use that many people actually prefer it to writing an email.
+The good news is tools like the Vidyard Chrome extension are so simple to use that many people actually prefer it to writing an email.

 Be authentic – If you were in front of a customer, you’d be yourself.
 Strive for the same on video.
 Don’t be scripted.
 You’re a sales professional for a reason.
 You’ve got a great personality and video is just giving you the medium to showcase it.

 Create shared video libraries – Create playlists of related content for your customers to engage with.
 Leverage existing marketing videos that are at your disposal–customer testimonials, product, and solution demos.[addthis tool=”addthis_inline_share_toolbox_s83e”]